theabc50111/DBMS2021_final_dmlab_nccu/README.md

-# nccu_dbms2021_dmlab
+# assignments is announced in issues
-please take a look at issues
+# DO NOT edit the folder: flask_base